Tagovailoa leads No. 2 Alabama to 42-3 rout of Duke

 GETTING THE HEAVE

+At least Saban finished the game.
 Duke defensive tackle Edgar Cerenord was ejected in the third quarter when he stomped on Alabama lineman Landon Dickerson.

 The two got into a scuffle away from the play, with both losing their helmets.